State-Representation/web/README.md

 # Representation Learning with Task-Irrelevant Factors Website
-Website (https://state-representation.github.io/web/) for the paper State Representation Learning with Task-Irrelevant Factors of Variation in Robotics - under review
+Website (https://state-representation.github.io/web/) for the paper Comparing Reconstruction and Contrastive-based Models for Task Irrelevant Factors of Variation - under review